PeyPaul/korius/README.md

 ### AI Call & Transcript Parsing

-- Uses Anthropic Claude to analyze **real call transcripts** between the pharmacy and suppliers.
+- Uses Mistral AI to analyze **real call transcripts** between the pharmacy and suppliers.
 - Extracts structured fields such as:
   - Updated estimated delivery dates
   - Delay/advance in days vs the original ETA